Moro Cojo Slough State Marine Reserve

 Pectoral sandpiper in Moro Cojo Slough SMR. photo © Southwest Wanderer, CC BY-NC 2.0

-This shallow coastal buffer zone plays a vital role in filtering water before it drains into Moss Landing Harbor, and eventually enters the Pacific Ocean.
-Today, Moro Cojo Slough’s coastal marsh, mudflat, and eelgrass habitats are home to an abundance of marine species and seabirds.
+This shallow coastal buffer zone now plays a vital role in filtering water before it drains into Moss Landing Harbor, and eventually enters the Pacific Ocean.
+Currently, Moro Cojo Slough’s coastal marsh, mudflat, and eelgrass habitats are home to an abundance of marine species and seabirds.
 An array of plants and animals reside in these brackish waters, including eelgrass, pickleweed, oysters, gaper clams, and longjaw mudsuckers.

 Cultural History